 Modern House Number Planter from A Beautiful Mess // Add a bit of greenery to your doorstep with a DIY house sign that doubles as a planter.

-Waterfall Countertop from Vintage Revivals // A beautiful wooden waterfall countertop disguises the appliances and provides table space for sorting, separating and folding laundry.
+Waterfall Countertop from Vintage Revivals // A beautiful wooden waterfall countertop disguises appliances and provides table space for sorting, separating, and folding laundry.
 Bonus: Vintage Revivals was able to pull their countertop together while spending less than $90!

 Vintage Rug Stair Runner from Wit & Delight // Guests are always shocked to learn I constructed this vintage stair runner in the entryway of my home myself.
-Truth is, to this day, I still haven’t seen one in stores that I like better.
-That’s the beauty of DIY, you’re given the freedom to design something exactly the way you like.
+The truth is, to this day, I still haven’t seen one in stores that I like better.
+That’s the beauty of DIY: You’re given the freedom to design something exactly the way you like.

 Editor’s Note: This article contains affiliate links.
 Wit & Delight uses affiliate links as a source for revenue to fund operations of the business and to be less dependent on branded content.
 Wit & Delight stands behind all product recommendations.
 Still have questions about these links or our process?
 Feel free to email us.

 Thank you for being here.
 For being open to enjoying life’s simple pleasures and looking inward to understand yourself, your neighbors, and your fellow humans!
 I’m looking forward to chatting with you.